Before I became an Emacs user, I was a vi user,

 For these reasons, I now consider myself more a vi user than a vim user.

-(I am however a big fan of text objects, and I want unlimited undo.)
+(I am however a big fan of text objects, and I want unlimited undo, so using

 Even though vim offers a myriad of settings, a vanilla setup is extremely capable and usable.

-Being able to use an editor without custom configuration is extremely useful.
+I find that being able to use an editor without custom configuration is extremely useful.
 Here are a couple of examples: I learned how to exploit Linux binaries from the book Art of Exploitation.
-The book has a companion live CD that you can use to follow examples from the book and try to perform the hacks yourself.
-Emacs is not installed, but vim is, and I was perfectly happy and comfortable using it to read the source code of the examples and modify them.
+The book comes with a companion live CD that you can use to follow examples from the book and try to perform the hacks yourself.
+Emacs is not installed in the live CD, but vim is, and I was perfectly happy and comfortable using it to read the source code of the examples and modify them.
 Another example: recently at work, I wanted to write a Python script on a server that didn’t have Python installed, but had Docker.
 I launched a Python container, installed vim-tiny, and proceeded to write, debug, and improve my script without ever feeling that I was editing with a hand tied behind my back.

 It is oddly satisfying to know that no matter the kind of machine I find myself on or the kind of restrictions it has (no network to download Emacs and/or my custom configuration, corporate policy against fetching packages from MELPA, etc.), that there will always be an editor that I can happily use without needing to make it “my own”.